 I was able to quickly get a refund for my “non-refundable” hotel reservations (thank you Marriott), but getting a refund for my plane tickets was not as easy.
 When I checked my airline’s website, all they were offering was travel credit.
 With a little patience though, I found a way to get a full refund!

-Here’s what you need to do to get a refund for your “non-refundable” plane tickets during COVID-19:
+Here’s what you need to do to get a refund for your “non-refundable” plane tickets if your flight is re-scheduled.

 1. Don’t accept flight credit or vouchers